 My average daily budget for Thailand ended up at $45/day.
 Here is the breakdown:

+Budget accommodation: When it comes to cheap places to stay, Thailand can sometimes cost more simply due to where in the country you are.
 Back in Laos, I distinctly remember stressing about spending $6.25 per day on a private bungalow in 4000 Islands.
 For the same accommodation in Bottle Beach on Koh Phangan, I was paying double.
-The most I paid for a room in Thailand was $20, completely blowing my budget, considering I often found $2 accommodation in Cambodia.
+The most I paid for a room in Thailand when I was traveling on a shoestring was $20, completely blowing my budget, considering I often found $2 accommodation in Cambodia.

 That said, I was able to find decent and cheap dorms in Chiang Mai and Pai in northern Thailand for a mere $3-$4 nightly.